Krail/Heartbeat/README.md

 # Give your computer a heartbeat on its LAN

   Give your computer a "heartbeat" so it remains in the server's ARP table.
-This makes it possible to determine your computer's IP address from its MAC address with my other GitHub project [WakeCompOnLAN](https://github.com/Krail/WakeCompOnLAN).
+This makes it possible to determine your computer's IP address from its MAC address with my other GitHub project called [WakeCompOnLAN](https://github.com/Krail/WakeCompOnLAN).

 ## 1. Copy and paste the contents of heartbeat.crontab to the prompt given by: